AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-dataset-lookup.md

 To create a lookup dataset for use with a schema in Customer Journey Analytics:

+>[!NOTE]
+>
+>The following process uses a CSV file to create the dataset.
+You could also use any other method available for importing data into Experience Platform, such as setting up a datastream.

 1. In Adobe Experience Platform, select **[!UICONTROL Workflows]** in the left rail.

    ![Create custom](assets/lookup-dataset-workflows.png)